 Douglas College > Student Services > Essential Resources > IT Services > IT Security

 Adopting IT Security best practices can keep you safe while using the Internet.
-You’ll be taking steps to protect not only your personal information but also Douglas College’s data.
-That means there will be less possibility of putting yourself and the College at risk.
+Take steps to minimize risks and to protect not only your personal information but also Douglas College’s data.

 More information can be found on Get Cyber Safe and Tips for Online Safety 2017.